-When you arrive, you and those who have accompanied you, will be greeted by our admissions staff.
-Your family will be given a family orientation packet to review.
+Your support person will be given a family orientation packet to review.
 Once intake is completed, you will complete the admission, followed by a physical exam and medical history.
 We may begin detoxification and physical stabilization if necessary.

 What is a typical day like?